Skip to content ↓

 Children will develop skills in listening, oracy and higher-order thinking which will allow them to express themselves fluently in class discussions about a range of texts.
 We promote a love of literature and expect that children will understand and appreciate the value of reading.

 Children’s progress in reading is tracked through termly, summative assessments.
 Data from these assessments is analysed to ascertain areas for whole-class improvement and feeds into teachers planning, as well as identifying groups of learners who may require targeted support.
+A Reading Race is displayed outside every classroom where children’s word count from Accelerated Reader is tracked.
+Children are awarded certificates linked to their word count and these are celebrated in class (for 5,000; 10,000; 25,000; 100,000 and 500,000) and in weekly celebration assemblies (50,000; 250,000; 1,000,000).

 Science